What you should know about taurine

 The minimum daily requirement for taurine is at least 500 milligrams of taurine, which is covered by the body's own production and food intake if the person leads a normal lifestyle with little physical exertion.

-Those who live a vegetarian or vegan lifestyle may suffer from a taurine deficiency, as neither fruits nor vegetables contain it.
+Those who live a vegetarian or vegan lifestyle may suffer from a taurine deficiency, since neither fruits nor vegetables contain it.
 There are still no studies about when a person suffers from this deficiency or whether it is sufficient through the liver's own production.
-Basically, however, it can be said that athletes very often suffer from a taurine deficiency unfortunately and should consider whether they should not take this through taurine as a dietary supplement.
+In principle, however, it can be said that Sportsman very often suffer from a taurine deficiency unfortunately and should consider whether they should not take this through taurine as a dietary supplement.

 Those who have a taurine deficiency suffer from the following problems: